Ride the X-band wave for meteorological and hydrological surveillance

 What are the real-time calibration methods available with WRS400 system?

-Vaisala WRS400 measures each transmitted output pulse and adjusts the calibration level accordingly (both H and V channeles are calibrated separately).
+Vaisala WRS400 measures each transmitted output pulse and adjusts the calibration level accordingly (both H and V channels are calibrated separately).
 For example, if the transmitter signal power level drops due to transmitter malfunctioning (very unlikely event!), the measured transmit pulse power takes this adjustment into account in the radar data automatically.
 Products such as the rainfall intensity products are calibrated in real time with this approach.
 We still recommend a more comprehensive additional calibration of the radar with a separate signal generator during the annual maintenance visit.

 How does your X band radar perform differential reflectivity calibration?